GMECH7/rss_islandr/docs/features.md

 | Soil receptor: pathway, class | Soil, Residential | 0.5 |
 | Risk $R$ | $0.7 \times 0.64 \times 0.5$ | 0.224 (22.4 %, yellow) |

-### Relation to the New Zealand method
+### 4.4 Scope of the calculation

-The application follows the multiplicative structure of the New Zealand RSS but is not an identical copy:

 - The hazard is toxicity multiplied by extent.
 Mobility is a parameter of each pathway.
-- The air and sediment pathways and the selection of the pathway for each receptor are additions.
+- Five pathways are assessed: soil, groundwater, surface water, air and sediment.
+For each receptor, the user selects the pathway that leads to it.
-- The colour limits are 10 % and 30 %.
+- The colour limits of the meters are 10 % and 30 %.
 - No overall site ranking (for example the worst case of all pathways) is calculated.
 The receptor meters of each scenario are read individually.

-## 6. Site information
+## 5. Site information

 | Field | Notes |
 |---|---|